Emergency Dentist Chicago

 - Take a topical pain reliever.

-Broken and fractured teeth can sometimes be repaired, although if the crack extends into the root a root canal may be necessary.
+Broken and fractured teeth can sometimes be repaired, although a root canal may be necessary if the crack extends into the root.

-It can be a scary thing to have a permanent tooth go loose, or worse fall out.
+It can be scary to have a permanent tooth go loose or, worse, fall out.
 This can occur because of trauma or decay.

-If the tooth remains in the mouth, meaning it hasn’t completely fallen out, there is a good chance that the tooth can be saved without a root canal.
+If the tooth remains in the mouth, meaning it hasn’t completely fallen out, it might be able to be saved with a root canal.

 If the tooth has completely fallen out, it’s best to get to our dental office immediately.
-If the tooth can be inserted into its socket within an hour, there is a chance that it can be saved.
+If the tooth can be inserted into its socket within an hour, it’s possible it can be saved.

 Again, do not touch the root.